brabster/tw-site-mkdocs/docs/posts/2024-05-21-cdc-with-aws-dms/index.md

 - Default VPC setup, private access
 - Enable the RDS Data API

+!!! warning
+    I would not accept the risk of self-managed credentials shortcut here if confidentiality and robustness of the database mattered.

 ## RDS Query Editor

 [RDS has a web-based query editor](https://aws.amazon.com/about-aws/whats-new/2020/05/amazon-rds-data-api-and-query-editor-available-additional-regions/), allowing execution of SQL without needing command line access or tools.